Rays vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have played as the favorite in nine of their past 10 games and have gone 7-2 in those contests.

-- In their last 10 games with a total, the Rays and their opponents are 6-3-1 when it comes to hitting the over.
+- In their last 10 games with a total, the Rays and their opponents have combined to hit the over five times.

 - In their last game with a spread, the Rays covered the spread.